rhel-labs/learn-katacoda/selinux-containers/intro.md

 * Re-query the allow rules in the SELinux policy for the running container to ensure that actions are allowed

 # Example Usecase:
 The default container type (container_t) is too restricted for certain usecases.
-For example, if Apache wants to read or write to the home directory, it is restricted by default.
+For example, if Apache wants to read the home
+directory, it is restricted by default.
 Similarly, container_t is too loose for other cases.
-For example, the application in the container can bind to any network port.
+For example, the Apache running in the container can bind to any network port.
 Using udica can help you write a new SELinux security profiles that are customized for your container usecase, and does not require deep SELinux expertise to craft.